Georg Zoëga: Biography

 From 1798, Zoëga was Danish consul at Rome and a member of the Royal Danish Academy of Fine Arts at Copenhagen.
 His work in numismatics led him to take up Egyptological and Coptic studies, which he conducted with success.
 By his power of penetration and sound judgment, he pointed out to later investigators the path to be followed in interpreting hieroglyphics.

 In his work on the Rosetta Stone, French linguist and orientalist Silvestre de Sacy (1758–1838), highlighted a suggestion made by Jørgen Zoëga in 1797 that the foreign names in Egyptian hieroglyphic inscriptions might be written phonetically.
-This proved to be a very fruitful insight that eventually led to decipherment.
+This proved to be a very fruitful insight which led to decipherment.